syskeyt/better-popup-chat/README.md

 # PopupChat

+This fork has a cleaner look than the orginal, and is ported over to the ESP32.

 PopupChat is an open anonymous instant chat room.

 PopupChat is an Arduino sketch that turns your ESP8266 or ESP32 into an open wifi access